DICAP1/DeepAlgo_RL/Contributions.md

 License
 By contributing, you agree that your contributions will be licensed under the same license as this project.

-Thank you for helping improve DeepAlgo RL!
+Thank you for helping improve DeepAlgo RL